 The bill deletes language in s.
 561.42(14)(e), F.S., prohibiting manufacturers or distributors from conducting sampling of malt beverages on a vendor's licenses premises.
 Section 563.09, F.S., is created to permit manufacturers and distributors to conduct malt beverages tastings upon a vendor's licensed premises.
-The tastings are subject to the following requirements:
+The tastings must take place in the interior of a premises licensed to sell alcoholic beverages as follows: